070470/dist-syst/docs/protocol.md

 respond with code `404` if no such file exists, or `200` with the requested data if the file is found from the service.

+A request from the client should be formatted in the way that the URI-path includes the filename after the server address, and little else.

 ### POST request
 On a `POST` request, the user sends a file to the service.
 The server accepts and stores the file, returning `204` and no further content.
 The servers do NOT immediately share the file between one another, but wait for it to be requested instead.

+A request from the client should be formatted so that it includes the desired filename and actual file contents as fields in the POST request.
+The fields to use are `name` for the filename and `file` for the contents.